-Yes, you can definitely grow bamboo in Colorado.
-Although many species of bamboo are endemic to the tropics and subtropics, there are plenty of varieties that can tolerate a freezing cold winter.
-You might not get a bamboo jungle growing up in Leadville, at 10,400 feet, but there’s no shortage of bamboos that are hardy down to zero or -10º or even -20º Fahrenheit.
+Yes, you can grow bamboo in Colorado.
+Although many species of bamboo are endemic to the tropics and subtropics, plenty of varieties can tolerate a freezing cold winter.
+You might not get a bamboo jungle growing up in Leadville, at 10,400 feet, but there’s no shortage of bamboo that are hardy down to zero or -10º or even -20º Fahrenheit.
 Most of these cold hardy bamboos are of the running variety, with those famously vigorous roots.
-However, there are a handful of cold friendly bamboos of the slower-spreading, clumping variety.
+However, there are a handful of cold-friendly bamboos of the slower-spreading, clumping variety.
 So even in the high altitudes of the Colorado Rockies, you can enjoy a few varieties of bamboo in your alpine garden.

-In the following article, we’ll describe some of the best varieties of bamboo to grow in Colorado climates.
+In the following article — first published in September 2020 and most recently updated in May 2024 — we’ll describe some of the best varieties of bamboo to grow in Colorado climates.
 We’ll also help you find some places to buy bamboo in the Rocky Mountain State.

 Bamboo species for high altitudes